draner/Data-Engineering-Bootcamp-2023-Project/README.md

 - Maybe bypass the DataLake and directly upload the data to BigQuery (Data is pretty well structured, so it might be a good idea, i then only have to check for duplicates when adding lines to the tables and rerun the partitioning and clustering on the tables)
 - A way to handle the manifest table
 - How to deploy the pipelines on a VM
   - Mage seems to be able to schedule pipelines, but i need to figure out how to maintain and updated docker container running on the VM.
+(Watchtower ?)